- Homosexuality shows a reasonably high heritability.

 One possibility is that homosexuals traditionally helped their relatives raise their offspring.
 In a study of homosexual men in a traditional society (Samoa), Vasey and VanderLaan found some support for this hypothesis.
 This explanation is also consistent with findings that homosexuals are more likely to be later-born children in large families.
 But studies in modern urban contexts do not support this kin-support hypothesis, perhaps because homosexuals in modern societies tend to move away from family members.

 Another possibility is that whatever genes predispose homosexuality carry benefits in their nonhomosexual relatives.
 Camperio-Ciani and other researchers have gathered some evidence that relatives of homosexuals have more sexual partners, and more offspring, than relatives of a comparable sample of heterosexuals

 The final puzzle about ultimate causal mechanisms is not yet resolved, though.
-To complicate matters further, researchers like Lisa Diamond have reviewed a reasonable amount of evidence that different explanations will likely apply to male and female homosexuals, and for bisexuals.
-Of course, unsolved puzzles are what makes science fun.
+To complicate matters further, researchers like Lisa Diamond have reviewed a reasonable amount of evidence that different explanations will likely apply to male and female homosexuals, and bisexuals.
+Of course, unsolved puzzles are what make science fun.